-Ponda A. Caldwell, daughter of Pondo C. Alvanos and Dorothy M. Carpenter, was born October IS, 1953.
+Ponda A. Caldwell, daughter of Pondo C. Alvanos and Dorothy M. Carpenter, was born in 1953.
 Caldwell graduated Cum Laude from Aiken High School in 1971 and received her A. S. Degree from USC -Aiken in 1973, graduating with highest honors.

 Judge Caldwell was appointed on January 13, 2005, by Governor Mark Sanford to fulfill the unexpired term of Judge Raymond C. Eubanks, Jr., and was sworn in on that date by the Honorable E. C. Burnett, III, Associate Justice of the South Carolina Supreme Court.
 She has served the citizens of Spartanburg County for the past 31 years, 27 of which have been in the Probate Court.